-File and string instructions help Translators understand the content that they are translating by providing your Translators with additional helpful information about the content they are translating.
+File and string instructions help linguists understand the content that they are translating by providing additional helpful information about the content and how it should be treated.
 Therefore, file and string instructions are the most basic form of "context".

 File instructions belong to the source file and are presented to the translators in all languages.

-You cannot set a file or string instructions for a specific workflow step but you can refer to the specific workflow step in the instruction.
+You cannot set a file or string instruction for a specific workflow step, but you can refer to the specific workflow step in the instruction.